 You can also claim back a proportion of the charges on the excess mileage fee and the maintenance agreements because they count as a service charge.

-However if you provide vehicles for your employees, then you will have to pay more in National Insurance because you are providing a business benefit.
+However, if you provide vehicles for your employees, then you will have to pay more for National Insurance because you are providing a business benefit.

 These are a number of elements that you will have to take into consideration when you are looking at leasing a fleet of commercial vehicles.